fammad/EmotionRadar/README.md

 ## What this project actually is

-Most student ML projects stop at "we trained a model and got X% accuracy."
-This one does that, but the more interesting half is a question we set out to answer first:
+Training a model and reporting a score is the easy half.
+The more interesting half is a question we set out to answer first:

 **Do emotional comments naturally cluster by emotion, before any labels are involved?**